 The other problem was the fruit machines.
 They obsessed people.
 Everyone had a method, a trick, a secret technique they knew guaranteed the jackpot.
 They would try to convince me of this when they begged for money from the till, promised to split the takings, were outraged and scandalised when I refused.
-Whenever the shop was broken into, it was the fruit machines the thieves went for, not the more lucrative (and easily looted) cash register or filing cabinet.
+Whenever the shop was broken into, it was the fruit machines the thieves went for, not the cash register or filing cabinet full of games.
 The fruit machines were the only things in the world.

 I once watched a woman drop coins into one of the machines for an hour.
 She had with her a young girl who pulled her hand and said mummy, mummy, can we go now, we’ve been here ages.
 Sometimes the woman said yeah yeah, we’ll go in a minute, but mostly she didn’t reply at all.
 When I could watch no more of this I went into the back room and put my hand on the switch that fed power to the machines.
 When the woman reached into her bag for another fistful of coins I cut the power.
 Her money rattled in the coin return.

 She blinked as if the lights had come on in the cinema, took her little girl’s hand and left.